rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 -exec <command>: execute command <command> on each file found.
 The command line <command> must end with a ;, which you must escape so that the shell does not interpret it; the file position is marked with {}.

--ok <command>: same as -exec but ask confirmation for each command.
+-ok <command>: same as -exec but asks confirmation for each command.
 ```

 #### To use `find`